3 They are watching you

 - Your address.

 - Whether your home is owner-occupied or rented, or whether you’re living in someone else’s home – for example, your parent’s house.

-The information supplied by the credit rating agencies and in your application to a lender builds up an assessment of whether you’re likely to be a ‘good credit’ – someone who does not default on bills or loans.
+The information supplied by the credit reference agencies and in your application to a lender builds up an assessment of whether you’re likely to be a ‘good credit’ – someone who does not default on bills or loans.